Ageing of the United Kingdom

 Population pyramid of the United Kingdom up to projections in 2100 from the UN.

-The population of the United Kingdom is getting increasingly older, due to longer life expectancy and a sub-replacement fertility rate for little under 50 years.
+The population of the United Kingdom is becoming increasingly older, due to longer life expectancy and a sub-replacement fertility rate for little under 50 years.
 The society is expected to change as a result culturally and economically.
 By 2050, 1 in every 4 people is expected to be above the age of 65 and this will be more extreme in certain areas of the country.